denten-courses/formal-methods-one/README.md

   [52]: https://courseworks2.columbia.edu/courses/183356/files?preview=18739161
   [53]: https://courseworks2.columbia.edu/courses/183356/files?preview=18739184

-### Week 6: Words 3
+### Week 6: Lexicon

 Worldview, folk belief, discourse, ideology.
 Thematic clustering.

-- "Morphemes and Words: Introduction to the Lexicon" from the [*Linguistics for Students of Literature*][61] (1980) by Traugott Elizabeth Closs and Mary Louise Pratt.
+- Chapter 3, "[Morphemes and Words: Introduction to the Lexicon][61]" from the *Linguistics for Students of Literature* (1980) by Traugott Elizabeth Closs and Mary Louise Pratt.
 - Kenton Rambsy, “[Jay Z’s American Gangster][62],” Black Camera 8, no. 2 (2017): 255–66.
 - Timothy R. Tangherlini et al., “[‘Mommy Blogs’ and the Vaccination Exemption Narrative:
   Results From A Machine-Learning Approach for Story Aggregation on Parenting Social Media